RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 * hip

-A fresh installation or an upgrade of the single-version installation will remove the existing version completely and install the new version in the */opt/rocm-<version>* folder.
+A fresh installation of single-version installation will install the new version in the */opt/rocm-<version>* folder.

 .. image:: /Current_Release_Notes/singleinstance.png